muarshad01/C-_Programming/section_12_pointers_and_references.md

 ## 120. Dereferencing a Pointer

-* Access the date we're pointing to - dereferencing a pointer
+* Access the data we're pointing to - dereferencing a pointer

 * You can access the data at the address contained in the `score_ptr` using the dereferencing operator (`*`)